 Graphs and charts, measures of central tendency and variation.
 Elementary probability theory, random variables, probability distributions, with emphasis on the binomial and normal.
 Sampling distributions, hypothesis testing, confidence intervals, correlation and linear regression.
 Use of technology included.

-\Prerequisite: Eligible for either ENG\101E or ENG\101 and either MAT\137E or MAT\137 with "C" or better OR eligible for either ENG\101E or
+Prerequisites: Eligible for ENG101 or ENG101E and MAT137 or MAT137E (or higher) with a grade of "C" or better OR eligible for ENG101 or ENG101E and math placement.